Update: Paws Atlanta shelter finds one of the dogs stolen Friday morning - NewsBreak

 Update: Paws Atlanta shelter finds one of the dogs stolen Friday morning

-DEKALB COUNTY, Ga — A metro animal shelter that says it had three puppies stolen on Friday says it has located one of the dogs.
+DEKALB COUNTY, Ga — A metro animal shelter says that it had three puppies stolen on Friday and one of the puppies has been located.

 Emilia, a pit bull mix, was found safe with “a few scratches and a hungry belly” on Friday night, the shelter said.